 Futureproofing wind energy with approved cabling systems

-Power generation from wind is proving to be one of the fastest growing renewable energy sources, offering many advantages.
-Across the world, wind energy is providing a cost-effective alternative to conventional power supply.
-The demand for reliable, affordable clean energy is continuing to grow and become increasingly important in the drive for decarbonisation.
-Rapid transformations in power generation systems enables local, faster and energy supply to more than meet the demand.
-As a sustainable energy source, wind produces little to no Co₂ or greenhouse gas emissions, in turn contributing to reduced pollution and slowing the effects of climate change.
+Wind power generation is proving to be one of the fastest growing renewable energy sources, offering many advantages.
+Across the world, wind energy is a cost-effective alternative to the conventional power supply.
+The demand for reliable, affordable clean energy continues growing and becoming increasingly important in the drive for decarbonisation.
+Rapid transformations in power generation systems enable local, faster and energy supply to more than meet the demand.
+As a sustainable energy source, wind produces little to no Co₂ or greenhouse gas emissions, reducing pollution and slowing climate change's effects.

 Wind cable applications:

 1. Transmission from remote locations

 Wind farms tend to be located in remote areas, which may appear advantageous, but this can present challenges in the logistics involved with construction and energy transmission.
 Alongside the plant, transmission lines must be built to transport generated power from the wind farm to consumers.
 Many wind plant owners are pre-empting expansion and futureproofing the transmission lines to handle greater capacities over time.

 Unlike traditional cabling infrastructures, wind energy cables often utilise aluminium conductor designs, offering lighter weights and lower costs than copper conductors.
 Assessment of cabling systems is crucial to proving long-distance transmission capabilities, efficiency and performance within harsh outdoor environments, including their ability to continue operating in the rain, high wind and varying temperature environments.